 The SQLite query takes about 64 ms. We can see the huge difference in retrieval time between using a text file Vs a database for just 500,000 rows.
 People use databases with millions of rows in the industry.
 Databases thus store data very efficiently thus allowing us to perform very powerful queries against the data stored.
 This is why we use databases, and why learning SQL with SQL tutorials is super beneficial.

 Hello, world, and thanks for joining me on this beginning SQL journey.
-My name is Mohit Deshpande, and in this course we’ll be learning about querying databases.
+My name is Mohit Deshpande, and in this SQL tutorial we’ll be learning about querying databases.
 The databases are ubiquitous and pretty much everything that we do nowadays, every time you go to a website, odds are there’s a database running somewhere on the backend that’s helping manage all of your data.
 Definitely anytime you log into the website, there’s databases going on that has all your login credentials and managing all that information.

 So they’re ubiquitous, especially in a company, any kind of large company you’ve heard of, they definitely have and use a database on a regular basis.
 It’s kind of the backbone infrastructure of their entire operation, and we’re gonna be learning how we can query these databases.